-You’re registering a business in LA and now you’re the boss, an owner responsible for paying people who work for you.
-While this is an exciting time in your life it also brings a great deal of questions on how to properly register a business in Los Angeles.
+Learn how to register a business in Los Angeles in a few quick and easy steps.
+While owning a business is an exciting time in your life, it also brings a great deal of questions on how to properly register a business.
 The who, what, where, and when of business compliance can be found in this guide.
 In addition, Los Angeles offers a vast amount of free information to help business owners.

 Let’s explore the needs of a new business and what must be done before you make your first sale.
 The County of Los Angeles requires new businesses to register with them.
 The advantages are that it allows the county to do business with you.
 Take advantage of using the LA Business Portal to save you time and simplify the updating of business information.